 Organizing is always on the forefront of my mind.
 For me it just makes sense.
-I can find things and easily store things and that makes my life run smoothly.
+If I can find things and easily store things, that makes my life run smoothly.

 Is your cupboard full of coffee mugs; stacked one on top of the other?
 Mine was a mess.
 And I worried that they’d chip being cramped in such a small space.
 Also I couldn’t showcase how cute my cups were.
 This is what I did to free up valuable cabinet space as well as something pretty to look at and make me smile…